Growing the seeds

 The seeds should begin sprouting within 8 weeks, but may take up to 12 weeks to start.
 Give your seedlings bright light, but avoid direct sunlight the first month.
-A fluorescent or LED bulb kept 4 inches (10 cm) from the plants provides the right amount of light the first month (See: "Growing indoors with LED lights"!).
+A bright LED or fluorescent bulb kept 4 inches (10 cm) from the plants provides the right amount of light the first month (See: "Growing indoors with LED lights").
 After 1 month, you can give some morning sun, and increase the sun a little each week.
 I recommend growing them indoors the first few months.

 Repotting - When the plants are 2-3 months old, transplant them to a larger container.
 Transplant carefully to avoid letting the soil ball break apart, which can damage the roots.
 Watering the soil before repotting will help avoid this.
 For the first week after repotting, give no direct sun.

 In hotter conditions, give the plants afternoon shade.
 Keep the pot shaded to avoid overheating the roots, or use a light-colored, oversized ceramic pot.

 Pests to watch for - I've never seen insects on it, but watch for any pests that affect your other plants.
 Be careful when choosing chemical remedies, as some may harm the plant.

 If you have any questions, feel free to email me.